 My go-to favorite portable charger is this one by Mophie.
 It has three charging ports and a tough fabric-like case.

 Yes, there are a lot of these out there.
 I’ve become a fan of Hydro Flask.
 Why?
 Their coffee mug (with the lid on) keeps hot beverages hotter longer than Yeti, and cold beverages colder for just a little longer, too.
 Plus, the company is wonderful to deal with if you need a replacement or have any questions.

 Just do everyone onboard a favor: when filling your mug at the coffee station, keep it away from the spigot.
-Or fill up a ship’s mug and transfer it to yours.
+Or fill up a ship’s coffee cup and then transfer it to yours.

-Always bring three or four freezer bags.
-I bring two of the large size so I can pop my camera into one incase of rain.
+Always bring three or four zip-lock freezer bags.
+I bring two of the large size so, as I mentioned, I can pop my camera into one in case of rain.
 There’s always a use for small sandwich-sized bags, too.

 I usually sleep with the stateroom bathroom light on and the door closed.
 Just enough light is emitted around the crack under the door.
-But it’s so darn bright when you walk in.
+But it’s so darn bright when you walk in during the night.
 So I bought this little plug-in night light, one for home and one for travel.
 It stays on all the time and doesn’t blind you when you walk into a dark bathroom at 4am.

 There you have it.
 Everything you need to pack for an Alaska cruise.
 I hope my Alaska packing tips are helpful!

 Have a wonderful time!
 If I’ve missed something, please leave a note in the comments below.